7 Best International Calling Cards 2026 — Rates & Fees Compared

 - Requires researching each card individually before purchase

-Best For: Callers to Philippines and Eastern Europe who are willing to research specific card terms before purchasing.
+Best For: Callers to Philippines, Eastern Europe, and the Middle East who are willing to research specific card terms before purchasing.

 User Rating: Mixed (4.26/5 on ResellerRatings, but 1.9/5 on PissedConsumer; varies significantly by card type)